-A Proposal Abstract (no more than 400 words) summarizing the proposed project-including its purpose, primary activities, and expected outcomes - must be completed in the JustGrants webbased form.
+A Proposal Abstract (no more than 400 words) summarizing the proposed project - including goals, objectives, research questions, research design and methods, work products and dissemination plan - must be completed in the JustGrants web-based form.
 This abstract should be in paragraph form without bullets or tables, written in the third person, and exclude personally identifiable information.
 Abstracts will be made publicly available on the OJP and USASpending.gov websites if the project is awarded.
-See the OJP Grant Application Resource Guide for an example of a proposal abstract.
+See the Application Resource Guide for an example of a proposal abstract.